 transformation.

-If trans = "user"
+If trans = "user" then the function phi_to_theta enables

 the user to specify their own transformation.